 Finally, even the smallest of cracks, if hidden from plain sight, can cause physical injury to you, your pets, or family members.
+If someone is out walking in the yard at night, cracks and other lawn issues can be a danger.
 It is important to fix the cracks in your lawn to prevent injury or harm to your family and friends.

 Preventing Future Cracks in Your Lawn

 Once you fix the cracks in your lawn, it is important to switch gears to prevent this problem in the future.
 For most homeowners, a cracking lawn is a yearly battle.
 By taking these steps to remedy the problem once and for all, you can eliminate the frustration of a recurring battle.